-Teach a class or lead a Study Group
+Teach a class, lead a Study or Shared Interest Group

-Volunteers teach OLLI classes, lead study groups, organize book discussions, provide foreign language instruction, and much more.
+Volunteers teach OLLI classes, lead Study Groups, Shared Interest Groups, organize book discussions, provide foreign language instruction, and much more.

-Proposals for Fall Term 2018 classes should be submitted by May 14, 2018, but you’re encouraged to submit them as soon as they’re ready.
-You can drop off a form, mail one in, e-mail it to firstname.lastname@example.org or submit a form online.
+Proposals for Winter/Spring term classes must be submitted by October 31, but you’re encouraged to submit them as soon as they’re ready.
+October 31 is a strict deadline this fall.
+You can drop off a form, mail one in, e-mail it to email@example.com or submit a form online.

 - A Prospective Study Group Instructors/Facilitators Handbook is available as a PDF.

 - You may submit a Study Group Proposal Form online.